 Who Needs a Shoulder Replacement?

 If arthritis in your shoulder is causing you extreme pain and interfering with everyday activities, and nonsurgical treatments haven’t relieved your symptoms, you may be a candidate for shoulder replacement surgery.
-While shoulder replacements can’t correct damage to your rotator cuff, which commonly coexists with arthritis in the shoulder joint, they are highly effective in treating arthritis – when the cartilage on the ends of your bones is gone, and there is bone rubbing on bone in the joint.
+While shoulder replacements cannot correct damage to your rotator cuff, which commonly coexists with arthritis in the shoulder joint, they are highly effective in treating arthritis when the cartilage on the ends of your bones is gone, and there is bone rubbing bone in the joint.

 What Can You Expect from the Procedure?

 During the procedure, your surgeon will remove the damaged ends of bone and cartilage in your shoulder and replace them with artificial parts.
-The typical total shoulder replacement involves replacing the joint surfaces with a smooth plastic shell (socket) and a metal ball attached to a stem.
+A typical total shoulder replacement involves replacing the joint surfaces with a smooth plastic shell (socket) and a metal ball attached to a stem.
 The surgery takes approximately three hours.

 How Do You Recover?

 Following total shoulder replacement, patients typically stay in the hospital overnight.
 During this time, you will work with a physical therapist, who will teach you gentle exercises to begin right away and give you a program of exercises to perform at home.
 Early motion after surgery is critical for restoring optimum shoulder function.
 When you are not exercising it, your arm will remain in a sling or brace for protection and support.